patreshubham94/CalculatorExercise/addition.md

 ## Scenario3: Addition of more than 2 numbers

-   Given the calculator is turned on
+  Given that the calculator is ON.

-   When I enter 1st number and then plus sign.
+  When more than 2 numbers are entered.
-   And then 2nd number and then again plus and again number.
+  By putting plus sign between 2 consecutive numbers.
-   And then after last number is entered, then I enter equals.
+  And I press equals sign.

-   Then I get addition of all the numbers in the above list.
+  Then I get addition of all number as a result.